top of page

 Q: Can I mix Plaquex into saline solution, eg. in a diabetic patient ?

-A: No, Plaquex can't be mixed in saline solution as it saponifies.
+A: No, Plaquex can't be mixed in saline solution as it lowers the pH and saponifies.
 Only use Glucose or Dextrose 5 %, even in diabetic patients.
+The pH goes to low if Plaquex is mixed only with saline.
+If D5W is not available, in a pinch, you can use saline, but you need to increase the pH with 1 ml Sodium Bicarbonate 8.4% in 250ml saline.

 Q: Can I mix Plaquex with Glutathione?